-Download the emergency medicine #BeThe1To graphics kit to share and spread the word!
+Download the emergency medicine #BeThe1To graphics kit to share and spread the word!:

-RSA has partnered with the Take 5 to Save Lives campaign.
+AAEM/RSA has partnered with the Take 5 to Save Lives campaign.
 The five steps identified by the National Council for Suicide Prevention (NCSP) are:

 Learn more about the Take 5 to Save Lives campaign and download the images!